rapidDevGroup/autoCMS/README.md

     * It will then bring you to a basic CMS to edit all your content that you added fields for.

+**NOTE:** Do not forget to create an error.html page for your 404 and other errors.

 ## Tags Descriptions and Examples

 **NOTE:** Do not use these classes for styling as they will be removed when processed.